sct/overseerr/README.md

 - More notification types (Slack/Telegram/etc.).
 - Issues system.
 This will allow users to report issues with content on your media server.
 - Local user system (for those who don't use Plex).
-- Compatiblity APIs (to work with existing tools in your system).
+- Compatibility APIs (to work with existing tools in your system).

 ## Running Overseerr